jkeohan/rctr-8-2-21/w04d07/intro-to-the-component.lfiecycle.md

 For this we need to refactor `useEffect` to do the following:

-- im must clear the previous `setInterval` before the new instance of `useEffect` is called
+- it must clear the previous `setInterval` before the new instance of `useEffect` is called

 To do this we add a final `return` statement that is passed a callback function.